-Oil hovered near the highest price levels in more than two years on accelerating manufacturing activity in developed economies and expectations that U.S. crude inventories will continue to drain.
+Oil hovered near the highest price levels in more than two years, as accelerating manufacturing activity in industrialized economies and winter weather fanned expectations that U.S. crude inventories will continue to drain.

 Oil sentiment has turned decidedly bullish, partly driven by unusually cold weather, but more due to an increasingly optimistic consensus view on 2011 economic performance, especially for the U.S., JPMorgan analysts led by Lawrence Eagles said.

-Prices rallied on Monday on accelerating manufacturing activity in industrialized economies and icy weather.
+Prices rallied on Monday, stoked by accelerating manufacturing activity in industrialized economies and icy weather.

-Crude oil inventories in the United States, the world's top consumer, probably fell for the fifth-straight time last week, down by 1.7 million barrels, a Reuters poll showed, while stockpiles of gasoline and distillates probably rose.
+Crude oil inventories in the United States, the world's top consumer, probably fell for the fifth-straight time last week, down by 1.7 million barrels, a Reuters poll ahead of weekly supply data showed on Monday.

 Refiners continued to use up more of their stored crude supplies while holding off on imports to lower their year-end taxes, analysts said.